NoBlackBoxes/BlackBoxes/python/virtual_environments/README.md

 # Python : Virtual Environments

 Virtual environments are self-contained installations of Python.
-All of the packages you install and changes you make only affect this local environment.
+All of the packages you install and changes you make only affect this *local* environment.

 ---
-## Create a virutal environnmet
+## Create a virtual environnmet

 - Make a sub-folder in the repository root called "_tmp"
   - *Note*: Anything in the "_tmp" folder is ignored by Git and not synced to the main repository